Early days

 rotated by an arrangement of a

-rope and a bicycle wheel.
-Owner
+and a bicycle wheel.

-in residence.
+in

 Horizontal antennas have always posed a problem for mobile operators.
 For the old five metre band, a quarter-wave whip had almost always been used because it was convenient and unobtrusive.
 But it is by no means an efficient antenna for mobile use at these frequencies.
 Apart from the effects of cross-polarisation loss when working a base station, ignition noise in a car tends to be vertically polarised.